 After Campbell lost the war he was imprisoned for six months as the violent traitor he was, which was a far better outcome than the hanging for treason that he clearly deserved.

 In 1865 leaders of the war to expand slavery such as Campbell had tried an appeal to Lincoln, begging him for an agreement in the face of imminent military defeat, yet refusing to surrender.

 “Mr. President, if we understand you correctly, you think that we of the Confederacy have committed treason; that we are traitors to your government; that we have forfeited out rights, and are proper subjects for the hangman.
 Is that not about what your words imply?”
 With brutal frankness Lincoln replied: “Yes, you have stated the proposition better than I did.
 That is about the size of it.”

-To put this in perspective is was only a few months later, after the high death tolls in the war to expand slavery had been extended because refusal to surrender, that Campbell sat in jail.
-It was his release from jail that really should be seen as where and when the Slaughterhouse Cases began.
+To put this in perspective it was just a few months later, after high death tolls in the war to expand slavery had continued because refusal of the Confederate South to surrender, that Campbell sat in jail.

 Released from prison, the treasonous Campbell went straight back to trying to get his shamefully racist ideas into the Supreme Court.
 This is when he cooked up an extremely crooked lawsuit to challenge the 14th Amendment.